aredn/documentation/arednGettingStarted/downloading_firmware.rst

 Features Inherited from OpenWRT for New Architectures The latest AREDN |trade| firmware contains features which are inherited from the newest OpenWRT upstream releases.
 The `OpenWRT *Release Notes* <https://openwrt.org/>`_ describe these new features.

-  One important change is the inclusion of a new *target* architecture for the firmware, labelled "ath79", which is the successor to the existing "ar71xx" target.
-The OpenWRT team explains the new target here: `ath79 <https://openwrt.org/docs/techref/targets/ath79>`_.
-Their main goal is to bring the code into a form that will allow all devices to run a standard unpatched Linux kernel.
-This will greatly reduce the amount of customization required and will streamline the firmware development process.

-  Since not all supported devices have been migrated to the new "ath79" target, AREDN |trade| continues to build firmware for both targets as needed. **You should select the latest recommended target image based on the type of hardware on which it will be installed.** Refer to the latest `Firmware Notes <http://downloads.arednmesh.org/snapshots/readme.md>`_ in order to ensure you have the correct firmware image for your specific device.
+  One important change is the inclusion of new *target* architectures for the firmware.
+The legacy "ar71xx" target has been retired and is replaced by the "ath79" and "ipq40xx" target architectures.
+All supported devices have been migrated to the new targets. **You should select the latest recommended target image based on the type of hardware on which it will be installed.** Refer to the latest `Firmware Notes <http://downloads.arednmesh.org/snapshots/readme.md>`_ in order to ensure you have the correct firmware image for your specific device.

 Nightly Build Firmware
 -----------------------